 - A degree in Chemistry is a good start to a teaching career with its emphasis on laboratory work and its relevance to other sciences.

-- The majority of chemical research in New Zealand is done in universities, Crown Research Institutes and private laboratories.
+- The majority of chemical research in Aotearoa is done in universities, Crown Research Institutes, and private laboratories.
 These institutions provide chemical challenges equal to any in the world.

-Chemists are well trained in problem-solving and skilled at handling information, which leads naturally into a wide diversity of job opportunities including, for example, sales and management.
+Chemists are well trained in problem solving and skilled at handling information, which leads naturally into a wide diversity of job opportunities, including sales and management.

 Find out more about what you can do with a degree in Chemistry.